-- Smaller so you may need to have another check-in suitcase or bag.
+- Smaller, so you may need to have another check-in suitcase or bag.

-It is always a good idea for you to get a colorful snowboard bag for your air travel because it is easier to recognize and there’s less chance to get stolen.
-I got a rainbow color one once, and I was always the first person locating my snowboard bag among other black snowboard bags.
+It is always a good idea for you to get a colorful snowboard bag for your air travel because it is easier to recognize and there’s less chance of getting stolen.

-It is always preferable to have a wrapping strap in your snowboard bags, just like your suitcase so your boards would not be moving around when the airport porters are transferring your bags.
+It is always preferable to have a wrapping strap in your snowboard bags, just like your suitcase, so your boards would not be moving around when the airport porters are transferring your bags.

 Some Useful Tips

-Check for how many pieces of luggage you are allowed to check in – if you are allowed to check in just 1 bag, better pick the one with a larger volume.
+Check for how many pieces of luggage you are allowed to check-in – if you are allowed to check in just one bag, better pick the one with a larger volume.

-- Before putting into storage, make sure your snowboard bag and the inside gears are all dry.
+- Before putting it into storage, make sure your snowboard bag and the inside gears are all dry.